 My first PhD student, Elena Golovushkina completed her studies in January 2013 successfully defending her thesis entitled: Employability development in the context of PhD studies: Exploring the views and experiences of key stakeholders.
 Elena and I published papers in IJRD and IJTD reporting the results of the research.
 Elena is now working in Argentina.

-Although initially trained as a Genetics/Molecular Biology researcher (my PhD involved site selected mutagenesis using I-factor retrotransposons and differential cloning of cDNAs expressed in the head (but not the eyes) of the fruit fly Drosophila melanogaster.
-I have worked in the area of learning and development since the summer of 1993 when I started out preparing electronic and distance learning materials for University of Paisley courses being delivered in Hong Kong.
-During my career, I have undertaken a variety of roles in Further and Higher Education at various institutions in central Scotland, as well as working in the commercial sector and as partner in a commercial consultancy.
-These diverse roles have given me a broad range of experience in all aspects of learning and development, particularly where technology can support and enhance the learning process.
-Working in learning and development has instilled in me the belief that research should, where possible, both inform practice, and advance knowledge.
+I initially trained as a researcher in Genetics/Molecular Biology: my doctorate centered on developing a method for site selected mutagenesis using the I-factor retrotransposon and differential cloning of cDNAs expressed in the head (but not the eyes) of the fruit fly Drosophila melanogaster.
+I have worked in the area of learning and development since the summer of 1993 when I was first employed to prepare distance learning materials for University of Paisley courses being marketed in Hong Kong.
+During my career, I have undertaken a variety of roles in Further and Higher Education at various institutions in central Scotland, as well as working in the commercial sector and as a Partner in a small consultancy.
+These diverse roles have given me a broad range of experience in all aspects of learning and development, particularly where technology can support and enhance the learning process and empower the learner to take greater control of their learning.

 Some of my previous (often more development oriented) work has involved: